 What does Iago mean?

-Iago \i(a)-go\ as a boys' name is of Spanish and Welsh origin.
-Variant of James (Hebrew) "he who supplants".
+Iago \i(a)-go\ as a boys' name is of Spanish, Welsh and Hebrew origin, and the meaning of Iago is "he who supplants".
+Variant of James.
 Santiago, the Spanish name for Saint James, was given to several geographical places in South America and the capital city of Chile.
 Literary: name of the villain in Shakespeare's "Othello".